Tropical Butterfly House and Wildlife Centre: History

-In 2024, the centre won gold at the British and Irish Association of Zoos and Aquariums' horticulture awards.
+In 2024, the centre won gold at the British and Irish Association of Zoos and Aquariums horticulture awards.

-In 2023 a wallaby at the centre named Wally was injured in a fall, after rehabilitation by the park keepers, he was saved from needing a tail amputation.
-Also in 2023, a Common raven named Odin became a viral phenomenon when the centre posted videos of him painting.
+In 2023 Wally, a wallaby at the centre, was injured in a fall; after rehabilitation by the park keepers, he was saved from needing a tail amputation.
+Also in 2023, a common raven named Odin became a viral phenomenon when the centre posted videos of him painting.